National Women's Soccer League: Championship and Shield

 The winner of the NWSL Championship, the final match of the NWSL playoffs, determines that season's NWSL champion.
 In addition to receiving the championship trophy, the champion gets to add a star to the crest on its jersey.
 The playoffs, a single-elimination knockout tournament, are organized by the league in a format similar to other North American professional sports leagues.
 At the conclusion of the regular season, the top eight teams in the standings earn a berth to the tournament; from 2021 to 2024, the top six teams qualified for the playoffs, and prior to 2021 the top four teams qualified.
 The league also awards the NWSL Shield to the team with the best record (most points) at the end of the regular season.
 Like the playoff championship, it is recognized as a major trophy by the league.

 The first NWSL Championship was played on September 1, 2013.
-As of November 2024, six teams have been crowned NWSL Champions: Portland Thorns FC (3), FC Kansas City (2), North Carolina Courage (2), NJ/NY Gotham FC (1), Washington Spirit (1), and Western New York Flash (1).
-Six teams have claimed the NWSL Shield: North Carolina Courage (3), Seattle Reign FC (3), Portland Thorns FC (2), Orlando Pride (1), San Diego Wave FC (1), and Western New York Flash (1).
+As of November 2025, six teams have been crowned NWSL Champions: Portland Thorns FC (3), Gotham FC (2), FC Kansas City (2), North Carolina Courage (2), Washington Spirit (1), and Western New York Flash (1).
+Seven teams have claimed the NWSL Shield: North Carolina Courage (3), Seattle Reign FC (3), Portland Thorns FC (2), Kansas City Current (1), Orlando Pride (1), San Diego Wave FC (1), and Western New York Flash (1).
 The Reign was the first team to repeat as Shield winners in 2014 and 2015.
 FC Kansas City was the first team to win consecutive championships, also in 2014–15, both times defeating the Reign.
 In 2018, the North Carolina Courage became the first team to win both the NWSL Shield and the NWSL Championship in the same season, a feat they repeated in 2019 and the Orlando Pride achieved in 2024.

 The trophies won by FC Kansas City and Western New York officially remain with those teams and were not transferred to the expansion or successor teams in Utah and North Carolina that were assigned their player-related assets.
 This was a non-issue for Utah Royals FC, which won no trophies before folding and having its player-related assets transferred to the franchise now known as the Kansas City Current.